pldg/scroll-interactions/README.md

 The `observe()` method works as callback handler of [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), it fires one time on first page load, then it fires only when a target element enter or exit the trigger line.

-If `progress: true` and a target element intersect the trigger line, a scroll event listener is added to keep track of `progress`, when the element leave the trigger line the event listener is removed (it make use of [passive](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Improving_scrolling_performance_with_passive_listeners) to improve performance).
+If `progress: true` and a target element intersect the trigger line, a scroll event listener is added to keep track of `progress`, when the element leave the trigger line the event listener is removed.

 When you use `unobserve` option, all targets that has been unobserved will be cached, if scroll-interactions is re-initialize it'll not observe them again (see [*docs/unobserve*](docs/unobserve/index.html) example), you can also empty the cache if needed (read [API](api.md) for reference).